csu-hci-projects/CS465_MGSchuster_StumpC_RingM_BarriosL/README.md

 ## Contributors:
 * Mallory Guerdet-Schuster
+    * Started the readme to have all parts for the checkpoint one
     * started the Document for research paper, intro and Explaining experiment
 * Casey Stump
   * Started overleaf to move from google doc to overleaf with correct formatting